LauraOkafor/eks-gitops-monitoring/README.md

 - ✅ Integrate full **observability** with metrics and dashboards
 - ✅ Enable **auto-healing** and **auto-scaling**
 - ✅ Enforce **network isolation** and **least-privilege RBAC**
-- ✅ Document the architecture, workflow, and results

 ---